The picture above features Yours Truly with a

 Thankfully, the conference organizers know that protective mothers desperately need the resources presented at this conference but are often financially devastated from legal fees forced on them by their abusers, so I was thankful indeed for the continental breakfast the hotel served and for the conference-provided coffee and snack on Saturday.

 I share this story for a couple of reasons.
 First, I was there as an advocate [who almost could not attend because I was strapped for cash].
 I Thank God I was able to go.
-The knowledge and insights I received at that conference have proved invaluable to my understanding and ability to function as a good advocate (and this was after I went through abuse myself and published my book).
+The knowledge and insights I received at that conference have proved invaluable to my understanding and ability to function as an advocate, and this was after I had survived abuse myself and published my book.
+We never stop learning.

 At the conference, I met protective parents from all walks of life (protective fathers as well as protective mothers--but mostly mothers, hundreds of them), I met other advocates, listened to the presenters, met judges, lawyers, social service professionals, and business professionals from outside of the expected legal and social service fields protective parents might need.